KazSusilo/BlackjackWingman/README.md

 **Blackjack Wingman** is an educational application designed to teach and train users on how to beat Blackjack.
 With a variety of interactive trainers, you can master key skills such as **Basic Strategy**, **Card Counting**, **Betting**, and **Deviations**.

-The application also includes a **Machine Learning (ML)** environment responsible for deriving the novel _Advanced Strategy_.
+The application also includes a **Machine Learning (ML)** environment responsible for deriving a novel _Advanced Strategy_.
 Utilizing reinforcement learning, the model adapts based on the composition of the shoe, yielding up to a **20% edge over the house**.

 ## Features